 Rock City, Mt.
 Diablo Maps

-Elephant Rock is easily accessible.
-It’s located right off South Gate Road, near the turnoff to the Live Oak Campground.
+Easily accessible, Elephant Rock is located right off South Gate Road, near the turnoff to the Live Oak Campground.
 It even has its own picnic area nearby.

 You won’t believe this, but we missed Elephant Rock!
 It was a classic case of me looking for hiking trails and missing what was right in front of us.
 In this area, it’s helpful to remember that there isn’t one exact trail that is going to take you through the Rock City highlights.
 This is a place to explore as you go.
 Take it from me, just keep your eyes open and enjoy the present.